 In case that an AP affiliated with an AP MLD initiates for transmission an individually addressed Link Enablement Notification frame which includes notification of the enablement of one or more disabled links, the AP MLD shall enable the one or more disabled links only after the TXOP in which it has received the immediate acknowledgement from the intended recipient (i.e.non-AP STA affiliated with the non-AP MLD).

-In case that the Link Enablement Notification frame is sent with the broadcast address by an AP affiliated with the AP MLD and the element indicates at least one disabled link, the Link Enablement Notification frame should be scheduled so that all non-AP STAs operating on the link and are affiliated with non-AP MLD have the opportunity to receive at least one Link Enablement Notification frame.
+In case that the Link Enablement Notification frame is sent with the broadcast address by an AP affiliated with the AP MLD and the Link Disablement element indicates at least one disabled link, the Link Enablement Notification frame should be scheduled so that all non-AP STAs operating on the link and are affiliated with non-AP MLD have the opportunity to receive at least one Link Enablement Notification frame.

+If TID-To-Link mapping negotiation is supported (i.e. TID-To-Link Mapping Negotiation Supported is set to a nonzero value in MLD capabilities subfield of Basic variant MLE) then the Link Disabled element which is included in the Link Enablement Notification frame shall limit the usage of any of the links (by both AP MLD and associated non-AP MLDs) if one or more of the setup links are indicated as “disabled”

+If TID-To-Link mapping negotiation is not supported (i.e. TID-To-Link Mapping Negotiation Supported is set to 0 in MLD capabilities subfield of Basic variant MLE) then the Link Disablement element which is included in the Link Enablement Notification frame shall take precedence over the negotiated TID-To_Link mapping and shall limit the usage of any of the links (by both AP MLD and associated non-AP MLDs) if one or more of the setup links are indicated as “disabled”.

+Note: In this case the non-AP MLD which has correctly received shall consider both Link Enablement Notification frame (which includes Link disablement element with one or more “disabled” setup links) and the DL TID-To-Link Mapping element prior to initiating any response transmission to the associated AP MLD.

-======= End of Proposed Text – Option 2 ==========.Straw Poll:
+======= End of Proposed Text – Option 2 ==========

+Summary

+2 options are proposed for indicating a (temporarily) disablement/enablement of the link:

+Option 1 (Indirect) – using the currently defined TID-To-Link mapping element (preferred)

+Pros: No need for new element definition and following the proposed solution of the commenter of CID3222.
+Same element rules the exact mapping of TIDs and links as well as the disabled links.

+Option 2 (Direct) – using a new element of Link disablement bitmap

+Pros: simple indication per link.

+Cons: Due to duplication in setting of Disabled links by both TID-To-Link Mapping element (if negotiation is supported) and Link Disablement element – need to set the relationship between these elements.

+Straw Poll 1:

+Which of the following options do you support for the purpose of indicating a (temporarily) link disablement / enablement:

+Option 1 (indirect) – Using the currently defined TID-To-Link mapping element, as defined in 802.11 D1.0 section 9.4.2.295d?

+Option 2 (direct) – Using a new Link disablement bitmap element.

+Option 3 – Abstain

+Result: Option 1 / Option 2 / Option 3

+Straw Poll 2:

-Do you support to incorporate the proposed draft text in this document 11-21/0792r2 to the next revision of TGbe Draft 1.0?
+Do you support to incorporate the proposed draft text in this document 11-21/0792rX to the next revision of TGbe Draft 1.0?